build-trust/ockam/README.md

 ## Go Package

+This repository includes a Golang package that can be used to build Go programs (device firmware or a backend service) that act as light nodes on the Ockam Blockchain Network.

 With Go version `1.11+` installed, add the ockam Golang package to your project using `go get`:
 ```
 go get github.com/ockam-network/ockam
 ```

+## Ockam Blockchain Network

+The Ockam Blockchain Network stores Entity Documents and Claims.
+The [network is tuned for IoT](https://medium.com/ockam/ockam-is-tuned-for-iot-c2f04cae019a), designed for high throughput, low latency, fast finality, efficiency for low power devices, and ease of use.

+Ockam maintains a [TestNet](https://ockam.network/) to help you build and experiment with applications.
+The Ockam TestNet has no service level guarantees, may have intermittent availability, may be down for maintenance, and may be restarted at anytime.

+If your application needs a production-ready network, please email the Ockam team at hello@ockam.io.

 ## Hello Ockam